 ZooLights At Utah’s Hogle Zoo (December 6, 2019–January 5, 2020) and other events

 Utah's Hogle Zoo boasts ZooLights during the holiday season.
 City Creek Mall and Place Heritage Park also boast considerable Christmas decorations, as well as holiday events like German Christkindlemarkt or St. Martin’s Lantern Parade.

 Luminaria at Thanksgiving Point (November 22, 2019–January 4, 2020)

 Luminaria in Ashton Gardens at Thanksgiving Point, Lehi, is one of the best holiday light displays in the state.
 The display covers 0.2 sq.km (55 acres).
 Luminaries cover one of the 12-m (40-ft) hills, creating moving shapes of reindeer, poinsettias, and more.
 In the center of the light display is a large decorated Christmas tree and a giant nativity scene.

 Holiday lights in Layton Commons Park (November 25–December 31, 2019)

 Layton City light display at Commons Park is brightly decorated with animated light displays of animals and Christmas characters.
 Drive around a loop in the park or walk through illuminated alleys—this is one of the best free Christmas displays in the region.

-The Christmas in Color drive through is famous for its fantastic light tunnels.
+The Christmas in Color drive-through is famous for its fantastic light tunnels.
 You can drive for miles under more than 1.5 million lights synchronized to Christmas music and carols that you can hear on your radio.
 Displays include giant candy canes, snowmen, Santa, Christmas trees and more.
-Christmas in Color has two locations—one in Provo, Utah and the second one is at the Salt Lake County Equestrian Grounds in South Jordan, Utah.
+Christmas in Color has several locations across the US, and the Utah one is at the Salt Lake County Equestrian Grounds in South Jordan, Utah.